-- Visit your nearby Indigo Urgent Care.
+- Visit your nearby Indigo Health.
 Our providers will examine your ear canal and remove any excess wax quickly and safely.

 Your ear discomfort may be more than wax.
 Indigo can also diagnosis your earache.
 If you have an ear infection that requires antibiotics, we can prescribe you medication.
 Learn more about earaches and how they’re treated.

 When the air is dry, it sucks away moisture from your mouth and throat.
 This can leave your throat scratchy and dry, and cause hoarseness.

 To lessen sore throat discomfort, try one of these remedies: